-S2 has a large area of the prospective Central Lapland Greenstone Belt of arctic Finland under tenure via a mix of Reservations, Exploration Licence applications and granted Exploration Licences.
-These areas are not extensively or effectively explored, yet host a number of significant deposits and prospects, including Agnico Eagle’s Kittilä gold mine, Anglo American’s Sakatti nickel-copper–platinum deposit, and Boliden’s Kevitsa copper-nickel mine.
+S2 has a large area of the prospective Central Lapland Greenstone Belt (CLGB) of arctic Finland under tenure via a mix of Exploration Licence applications and granted Exploration Licences.
+The CLGB are not extensively or effectively explored, yet hosts a number of significant deposits and prospects, including Agnico Eagle’s Kittilä gold mine, Anglo American’s Sakatti nickel-copper–platinum deposit, and Boliden’s Kevitsa copper-nickel mine.

 Following the successful employment of an extensive ionic leach geochemical in the summer of 2018, S2 committed to getting the central corridor of the Paana lease fast tracked to grant so that the next stage of the exploration program, Base of till drilling (BoT) , could be started.

 The Paana Central tenement was subsequently granted in late 2018 and BoT drilling started in early 2019.
 This technique allows direct sampling of bedrock beneath up to 15 metres of glacial cover.
 Initial drilling was spaced 400m x 20m and indicated that several strong anomalies existed, the most extensive of which was infilled at a much tighter spacing 100 x 10m and subsequently given the prospect name of Aarnivalkea.

 Aarnivalkea was subsequently reconnaissance drilled in July 2019 on 320 x 40m centres to 80m depth and to date has yielded encouraging results with broad zones of strong shearing and alteration and several intervals of highgrade gold mineralisation.
 Reconnaissance style drilling and infill will continue in the winter season when all the anomaly is drill accessible.
 BoT drilling will be extended to the south and west.